LvZut/Modeling-wolf-population-in-the-Netherlands/README.md

     - matplotlib.pyplot
     - scipy

-If youuse an Anaconda Distribution all these modules are already installed.
+If you use an Anaconda Distribution all these modules are already installed.
 If not you can use the following command to install them:
 ```python -m pip install --user numpy scipy matplotlib```

 For more information on how to install these modules, refer to:
 https://www.scipy.org/install.html

 ### How to reproduce the graphs?
 Run the command: ```jupyter notebook``` in your terminal to open jupyter notebook.